List of Twin Peaks home video releases: Home video releases

-Home video releases and problems

 On December 18, 2001, the first season (episodes 1-7, minus the pilot) of Twin Peaks was released on DVD in Region 1 by Republic Pictures, which had an output deal through Artisan Entertainment, now part of Lions Gate Entertainment.
 The box set was noted for being the first TV show to have its audio track redone in DTS.
 The region 1 release was heavily criticized for not including the key pilot episode, which could not be included due to the fact Lynch sold the rights to it to Warner Home Video in order to facilitate its video release in Europe.
 When the series was released on video in the US (twice by Spelling Entertainment's Worldvision Home Video), the pilot episode was excluded both times.
-In turn, Warner Home Video released the pilot on video — however, it was actually the international version, and was labelled as having "bonus footage".
+In turn, Warner Home Video released the pilot on video — however, it was actually the international version, which was designed to work as a standalone feature film and not the series' pilot episode.
+As a result, it featured an alternate ending which summarized the first sixteen episodes of the series, thus spoiling the series' conclusion and central "murder mystery" entirely.
+Despite this, Warner simply labelled the pilot as having "bonus footage".
 The televised pilot episode up to that time had been included in the UK (region 2) DVD release from Universal Home Entertainment.
 A DVD collection of Season One was released in Australia by Paramount Pictures, in 2001.
 In 2006, Season 2 was released by the same distributor in two parts (Collections 1 and 2).
 In addition, the entire series was released in Australia in a box set collector's edition.

 The first season DVD box set is known to have production errors, which cause many DVD players to freeze.
 One known track glitch occurs during the opening credits of episode 2.
 Another glitch occurs fifteen minutes into episode 4, during Donna and Audrey's scene in the girls' high school restroom.
 The European DVD box set of season two has an audio flaw where in episode 12, the center and right channels have been flip-flopped.
 The release of Season Two was complicated by the sale of Spelling Entertainment (which included both Republic Pictures, and the predecessor company, Worldvision Enterprises, the series' former distributor) - and later the transition of video rights - to Paramount/Viacom in 1998; and the 2006 split of Viacom into two separate companies — this saw the rights go to CBS Corporation/CBS Studios.
 Also, Lynch oversaw the transfer from video to DVD personally, but was delayed by the production of his new film, Inland Empire.